colbyn/colbyn/README.md

 Philosophically, as every good researcher knows, don’t chase success, chase a good methodology, and as every Haskell zealot knows all too well when it comes to research: **avoid success at all costs!**

+Personally, software research should be applied for developing software that just “feels right”.
+As a passionate SubStack writer, how I wish things were better!

 ---

 **Regarding my past research:**